JKISoftware/JKI-State-Machine-Objects/README.md

 ## License

 JKI State Machine Objects is distributed under the open source three clause BSD license providing everyone right to use and distribute both souce code and compiled versions of Caraya.
-See LICENSE.md file for details.
+See LICENSE file for details.